lead-led/enpreview/README.md

 ## License

-EM Tally is distributed under the PolyForm Noncommercial License 1.0.0.
+Enpreview is distributed under the PolyForm Noncommercial License 1.0.0.
 See `LICENSE` for full terms.